OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/RemapDisplayFilter.md

   default: True

   <p>enables/disables clamping of the output values.
-This useful prevent out-of-range values when expanding the input values.<\p>
+This useful prevent out-of-range values when expanding the input values.</p>

   <h3>clamp_RGB</h3>